Figuring out what to pack is hard enough for a backpacker, and then comes the food problem.

 - 4 tsp sugar

-1. Combine all ingredients in pan and bring to a boil with the amount of water indicated on rice package..
+1. Combine all ingredients in a pan and bring to a boil with the amount of water indicated on the rice package.

 Garlic Mashed Potatoes (serves two)